paulwizviz/lotterystat/README.md

 ![build](https://github.com/paulwizviz/go-web/workflows/build/badge.svg)
 # Overview

-The purpose of this project is to demonstrate the development of a simple cli based application to enable a user perform simple statistical based in past draws using *Golang concurrency* and *SQL DB*.
+The purpose of this project is to demonstrate the development of an application to enable a user perform simple statistical based in past draws using *Golang concurrency* and *SQL DB*.
 Note, the emphasis of this project to demonstrate software engineering principles.

 It is worth noting whilst the application derived from this project has functionalities to perform statistical analysis, the intention is **not** to deliver something that can accurately predict lottery winnings.
 If the application generates or suggests a winning draw, it is purely coincidental.
 If you are expecting an application that accurately predicts lottery winnings, please refer to other projects.